 I'm a PhD (2019-) student at CMU Robotics, advised by Prof. Deva Ramanan.
 My research is focused on computer vision and machine learning.
 I’m particularly interested in learning structures (e.g., 3D, motion, physics) from partial observations (e.g., monocular videos).

-I obtained a MS degree at CMU Robotics and a BEng degree at Xi'an Jiaotong University.
-I've also had the opportunity to intern at Meta AI, Google Research, Argo AI, TuSimple, and SVCL at UC San Diego.
-Our research proposal won the 2021 Qualcomm innovation fellowship.
+I obtained a MS degree (2017-2019) at CMU Robotics and a BEng degree (2013-2017) at Xi'an Jiaotong University.
+I was also fortunate to intern at FAIR, Google Research, Argo AI, TuSimple, and SVCL at UC San Diego.

-Given monocular videos of an articulated object, PPR builds 3D models of the object and the background scenes whose physical configurations, including relative scales, contacts, and control torque profiles satisfy dynamics and contact constraints.
+Given monocular videos, PPR builds 3D models of the object and the environment whose physical configurations satisfy dynamics and contact constraints.

 RAC learns category-level deformable 3D models from monocular videos.
 It disentangles morphology and motion and allows for motion retargeting.